-Code Section Compliance Analysis (a) Except as set forth in subdivision (b), CEQA does not apply to any development project that meets the following criteria: (1) The project meets the threshold criteria set forth in section 15192; provided that with respect to the requirement in section 15192(b) regarding community-level environmental review, such review must be certified or adopted within five years of the date that the lead agency deems the application for the project to be complete pursuant to Section 65943 of the Government Code.
+Code Section Compliance Analysis

+(a) Except as set forth in subdivision (b),

+CEQA does not apply to any development

+project that meets the following criteria:

+(1) The project meets the threshold criteria set forth in section 15192; provided that with respect to the requirement in section 15192(b) regarding community-level environmental review, such review must be certified or adopted within five years of the date that the lead agency deems the application for the project to be complete pursuant to Section 65943 of the Government Code.
 See above analysis.

+(2) The project meets both of the following

+size criteria:

+(A) The site of the project is not

+more than four acres in total area.
+The project site is 2.6 acres.

+(B) The project does not include

+any single level building that exceeds The largest building is 14,965 SF

+100,000 square feet.

-(2) The project meets both of the following size criteria: (A) The site of the project is not more than four acres in total area.
-(B) The project does not include any single level building that exceeds The project site is 2.6 acres.
-The largest building is 14,965 SF 100,000 square feet.(3) The project meets both of the following requirements regarding location: (A) The project is a residential project on an infill site.
-The project site is surrounded by urban uses on an urban infill site.
-A major transit stop is located 0.27 miles away at the Boatyard Shopping Center. mile of a major transit stop.
-(4) The project meets both of the following requirements regarding number of units: (A) The project does not contain more than 100 residential units.
-(B) The project promotes higher density infill housing.
-The lead agency may establish its own criteria for determining whether the project promotes higher density infill housing except in either of the following two circumstances: 1.
-A project with a density of at least 20 units per acre is conclusively presumed to promote higher density infill housing.
-The project contains 83 units.
-The project provides high density infill at 31 units per acre.
+(3) The project meets both of the following requirements regarding location:

+- (A) The project is a residential project on an infill site. - (B) The project is within one-half mile of a major transit stop. - (4) The project meets both of the following requirements regarding number of units: - (A) The project does not contain more than 100 residential units. - (B) The project promotes higher density infill housing.
+The lead agency may establish its own criteria for determining whether the project promotes higher density infill housing except in either of the following two circumstances: - 1.
+A project with a density of at least 20 units per acre is conclusively presumed to promote higher density infill housing. - 2.
+A project with a density of at least 10 units per acre and a density greater than the average density of the residential properties within 1,500 feet shall be presumed to promote higher density infill housing unless the preponderance of the evidence demonstrates otherwise.